 The biomechanics of metaphyseal fracture is the cumulation of multiple microfractures across the metaphysis with an orientation perpendicular to the long axis of the bone.
 To-and-fro manipulation (shaking) is the force applied, for example holding the child around the trunk while shaking, with the limbs moving back and forth with a resultant whiplash or shear force.
 The microfractures occur in immature mineralized bone.

 This injury occurs almost exclusively in children under 2 years of age because:

-Although associated with non-accidental injury, in newborns they may be related to traumatic delivery during a breach presentation 4.
+Although associated with non-accidental injury, in newborns they may be related to traumatic delivery during a breech presentation 4.